California judge blocks Trump order on sanctuary city funding

 The injunction will stay in place while the lawsuits work their way through court.

-The judge said that President Donald Trump cannot set new conditions for the federal grants at stake.
-And even if he could, the conditions would have to be clearly related to the funds at issue and not coercive, Orrick said.
+The judge rejected the administration’s argument that the executive order applies only to a relatively small pot of money and said President Donald Trump cannot set new conditions on spending approved by Congress.

+Even if the president could do so, those conditions would have to be clearly related to the funds at issue and not coercive, as the executive order appears to be, Orrick said.

 “Federal funding that bears no meaningful relationship to immigration enforcement cannot be threatened merely because a jurisdiction chooses an immigration enforcement strategy of which the president disapproves,” the judge said.

+San Francisco City Attorney Dennis Herrera said the president was “forced to back down.”

+“This is why we have courts — to halt the overreach of a president and an attorney general who either don’t understand the Constitution or chose to ignore it,” he said in a statement.

-A Justice Department attorney, Chad Readler, had defended the president’s executive order as an attempt to use his “bully pulpit’ to ”encourage communities and states to comply with the law.“
+A Justice Department attorney, Chad Readler, had defended the president’s executive order as an attempt to use his “bully pulpit” to “encourage communities and states to comply with the law.”

-The Trump administration had further argued the lawsuits were premature because the government hasn’t cut off any money yet or declared any communities to be sanctuary cities.

-Meanwhile, mayors from several U.S. cities threatened with the loss of federal grants emerged from a meeting Tuesday with Attorney General Jeff Sessions saying they remain confused about how to prove their police are in compliance with immigration policies — a necessary step for them to receive grant money.

-During a recent court hearing, the Trump administration and the two California governments disagreed over the order’s scope.

-San Francisco and Santa Clara County argued that the order threatened billions of dollars in federal funding for each of them, making it difficult to plan their budgets.

-But Readler, acting assistant attorney general, said the threatened cutoff applies to three Justice Department and Homeland Security grants and would affect less than $1 million for Santa Clara County and possibly no money for San Francisco.
+And he said the order applied to only three Justice Department and Homeland Security grants that would affect less than $1 million for Santa Clara County and possibly no money for San Francisco.

-In his ruling, Orrick sided with San Francisco and Santa Clara, saying the order “by its plain language, attempts to reach all federal grants, not merely the three mentioned at the hearing.”

-“And if there was doubt about the scope of the order, the president and attorney general have erased it with their public comments,” the judge said.
+But the judge disagreed, saying the order was written broadly to “reach all federal grants” and potentially jeopardizes hundreds of millions of dollars in funding to San Francisco and Santa Clara.

+He cited comments by the president and Attorney General Jeff Sessions as evidence that the order was intended to target a wide array of federal funding.
+And he said the president himself had called it a “weapon” to use against recalcitrant cities.

+“Sanctuary cities” is a loosely defined term for jurisdictions that don’t comply with immigration authorities.

+The Trump administration argued that the executive order applied narrowly to cities that forbid officials to report people’s immigration status to federal authorities.
+Orrick said it could also be construed to apply to cities that refuse to hold jail inmates for immigration authorities.

 The Trump administration says that sanctuary cities allow dangerous criminals back on the street and that the order is needed to keep the country safe.
-San Francisco and other sanctuary cities say turning local police into immigration officers erodes trust that is needed to get people to report crime.
+San Francisco and other sanctuary cities say turning local police into immigration officers erodes the trust that is needed to get people to report crime.

-The order also has led to lawsuits by Seattle; two Massachusetts cities, Lawrence and Chelsea; and a third San Francisco Bay Area government, the city of Richmond.
+The order has also led to lawsuits by Seattle; two Massachusetts cities, Lawrence and Chelsea; and a third San Francisco Bay Area government, the city of Richmond.
 The San Francisco and Santa Clara County lawsuits were the first to get a hearing before a judge.

-San Francisco and the county argued that the president did not have the authority to set conditions on the allocation of federal funds and could not compel local officials to enforce federal immigration law.
+On Tuesday, mayors from several cities threatened with the loss of federal grants emerged from a meeting with Sessions saying they remain confused about how to prove their police are in compliance with immigration policies.

 The sanctuary city order was among a flurry of immigration measures Trump has signed since taking office in January, including a ban on travellers from seven Muslim-majority countries and a directive calling for a wall on the Mexican border.